WordPress/gutenberg/packages/components/src/number-control/README.md

 1. `newValue`: the new value of the input
 2. `extra`: an object containing, under the `event` key, the original browser event.

 Note that the value received as the first argument of the callback is _not_ guaranteed to be a valid value (e.g. it could be outside of the range defined by the [`min`, `max`] props, or it could not match the `step`).
-In order to check the value's validity, check the `event.target.validity.valid` property from the callback's second argument.
+In order to check the value's validity, check the `event.target?.validity.valid` property from the callback's second argument (_note: given how the component works internally, the `validity` property is not guaranteed to always be defined on `event.target`.
+When the `validity` property is not defined, you can assume the value received as valid_).

 -   Type: `(newValue, extra) => void`
 -   Required: No